-Chinafy implements a multi-CDN strategy, which uses generally the fastest CDN, at a given point in time for a given region in China -- and it does this within an offshore context.
-No content is hosted onshore.
+Chinafy implements a multi-CDN strategy, which uses generally the fastest CDN, at a given point in time for a given region in China – and it does this within an offshore context.
+Hosting in China is at your option.

 As we optimise multiple sites, we're able to buy bandwidth on a wholesale basis, but most businesses can't.
 On top of this, you need to know which CDNs perform better in which regions, and at what time of day.
 It's a nightmare to figure out (but has been super fun to for us data geeks) and requires a number of custom-made testing tools.

 Interested in accelerating your site?
 Or have questions on the above analysis?